openebs/website/website/src/blogs/2018-10-02-storage-scheduling-goes-mainstream-in-kubernetes-1-12.md

 ---
 title: Storage Scheduling goes mainstream in Kubernetes 1.12
-slug: storage-scheduling-goes-mainstream-in-kubernetes-1-12
 author: Kiran Mova
+author_info: Contributor and Maintainer OpenEBS projects.
+Chief Architect MayaData.
+Kiran leads overall architecture & is responsible for architecting, solution design & customer adoption of OpenEBS.
 date: 01-10-2018
-tags: Kubernetes, Open Source, Openebs, Storage Containers
+tags: Kubernetes, Open Source, OpenEBS, Storage Containers
 excerpt: With every new release of Kubernetes, I find myself in awe and also at ease with the choices we made early on to marry OpenEBS with Kubernetes.
 ---